ggeoffrey/d3.layout.force3D/README.md

 ###Credits

+Adapted from:
-Adapted from the original D3.js code and smart ideas and work from [@kalenedrael](https://github.com/kalenedrael).
+ - original D3.js code
+ - [@kalenedrael](https://github.com/kalenedrael)' smart ideas and work.
 I just extracted it, rewrote it, and exported it as a d3 plugin.
 So please give him the credits ;)